 After Borobudur, visit the Chicken Church, an unconventional structure resembling a giant chicken.
 Quite unique to say the least!

-Originally intended as a prayer house, it has become a quirky attraction.
-Climb to the top of the chicken’s head for a unique view of the surrounding landscape.
+Originally intended as a prayer house (it still is), it has become a quirky attraction.
+Your entry ticket includes a guided tour of the inside but be prepared, it’s not air conditioned inside.
+Climb the spiral staircase to the top of the chicken’s head for a unique view of the surrounding landscape.

 Evening: Night Food Tour